A Spot of Trouble

 ‘Well… today is Tuesday.’

 Flush paused and looked up and suddenly realised he was late for work.
 He jumped up, climbed over the others and ran off.
-A few seconds later, he returned to pick up his Happy Happy Burger toy.
+A few seconds later, he returned to pick up the remains of his burger.

 ‘This is your fault,’ he said to the toy and then once again he was gone.